 What’s The Mossy Skull?

 The mossy skull in the photo I found on the west facade of the tzompantli platform at Chíchen Itzá in 2006; I imagine it doesn’t look like that anymore.
 The abstraction The Mossy Skull is something else.
-I’ve aspired to provide here an aggressive synthesis of angry environmentalism, gleeful pseudopagan spirituality and magic realist ambition, but mostly the content defaults to something more quietly ruminative.
+I’ve aspired to provide here an aggressive synthesis of angry environmentalism, gleeful pseudopagan spirituality and literary ambition, but mostly I default to something more quietly ruminative.

 Who’s The Mossy Skull?